Arash-Arian/The-Apple-Clone-API-Dynamic-Version/README.txt

-In this version of the Apple clone project, the data is being fetched from my custom API.
+In this version of the Apple clone project, the data is fetched from my custom API.

 ~Arash Arian